kasmith6/HabVol/README.md

-HabVol User's Guide and Bug Reoports
+HabVol User's Guide and Bug Reports
 -----------------------------------------------------------------------------------
 Please send comments or suggestions regarding the User's Guide and Bug Reports to enorth@umces.edu.